jssmith/stigdb/README.md

 Requires the latest versions of the gcc and clang/LLVM compilers.
 Prior to building Stig, you **must** have applied our patches to the compilers and standard library.

-See docs/build.md for precise instructions
+See [the build/install docs](https://github.com/StigDB/stigdb/blob/master/docs/build_and_install.md) for precise instructions

 ## Contributing to Stig